reactjs/react.dev/content/docs/reference-glossary.md

 const element = <h1>Hello, world</h1>;
 ```

-Typically, elements are not used directly, but get returned from components.
+Typically, elements are not used directly but get returned from components.

 ## [Components](/docs/components-and-props.html) {#components}